pbek/QOwnNotes/webpage/src/pl/scripting/methods-and-objects.md

          const QString i tytuł, const QString i etykieta, const QString i tekst);
 ```

+An empty string will be returned, if `Cancel` was clicked or `Escape` was pressed.

 ### Przykład
 ```js
 var result = script.inputDialogGetText(